 - Isradipine (pill) is a calcium channel blocker that was previously approved for the treatment of high blood pressure.
 The idea behind the use of this drug is to block the entry of calcium into brain cells.
 Research has revealed tantalizing clues that blocking calcium may prevent brain cell death and lead to positive effects and perhaps even change disease progression.

 - Exenatide (injection) is an FDA-approved diabetes drug that promotes insulin release and inhibits glucagon secretion.
 It is glucagon-like peptide (GLP-1) agonist.
-There are pre-clinical studies which show potential neuroprotective effects in toxin-based PD models.
+There are pre-clinical studies which show potential Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). effects in toxin-based PD models.

 - Nilotinib (pill) is a cancer drug used most frequently to treat leukemia.
 It works as a c-Abl tyrosine kinase inhibitor (blocks an enzyme).
 It is thought to treat the alpha-synuclein deposition that occurs in the brains of people with Parkinson.

 - Inosine (pill) was a previously used drug to improve athletic performance.
-It is not FDA approved, but there has been great interest in using this drug to address stroke, multiple sclerosis and Parkinson’s.
+It is not FDA approved, but there has been great interest in using this drug to address The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain., multiple sclerosis and Parkinson’s.
 The idea for its use in Parkinson’s disease is that higher blood levels of uric acid may possibly decrease disease progression and this drug is effective at raising levels.
 The safety of the drug will be monitored especially for things like gout and kidney stones.

 There is great interest in gene targeted and enzyme targeted therapies: